racket/rhombus/enforestation/0000-enforestation.md

  * expressions

- * patterns (in binding positions)
+ * bindings

-The first three exist in Racket expansion as reflected by `syntax-local-context`.
+The first three exist in Racket's expander as reflected by `syntax-local-context`.
 The fourth corresponds to `match` patterns, and we make them more pervasive in Rhombus.
-For its three syntactic categories, Racket has only one kind of transformer as one kind of compile-time value: a procedure of arity 1; nevertheless, some macros work only in, say, definition positions or in a module body.
-Rhombus expansion uses different kinds of compile-time values for its different expansion positions, so a binding can effectively declare where it's mean to be used.
-The different kinds of values are implemented through structure-type properties, so a compile-time value can implement multiple kinds to create a binding that is allowed in multiple contexts (especially expressions versus bindings).
+For its three syntactic categories, the Racket expander has only one kind of transformer as one kind of compile-time value: a procedure of arity 1; nevertheless, some macros work only in, say, definition positions or in a module body.
+Rhombus expansion uses different kinds of compile-time values for its different expansion positions, so a mapping can effectively declare where it's mean to be used.
+The different kinds of values are implemented through structure-type properties, so a compile-time value can implement multiple kinds to create a mapping that is allowed in multiple contexts (especially expressions versus bindings).

+The relevant syntactic category for a shrubbery is determined by its surrounding forms, and not inherent to the shrubbery.
+For example, `cons(x, y)` might mean one thing as an expression and aother as a binding.
+Exactly where the contexts reside in a module depends on a specific Rhambus language that is built on the Rhombus expander, so it's difficult to say more here.
+Meanwhile, a full Rhambus language may have more syntactic categories than the oes directly supported by the expander, in the same way that a Racket program can have more through syntactic extensions like `match` or Typed Racket.
+The four categories for the Rhombus expander are merely the ones that are directly supported by the expander and its API.

-The rules for operator expansion differ from the rules for identifier expansion.
+Within any category, the rules for operator expansion differ from the rules for identifier expansion.
 Furthermore, operators can either act like macros and take over parsing after the operator (useful for a `.` operator, for example), or they can be more like variables, translated based on already-translated arguments.
-Operators used in expressions and operators used in binding patterns are represented as different kinds of compile-time values—but, again, an operator's compile-time value can implement both.
+Operators used in expressions and operators used in bindings are represented as different kinds of compile-time values—but, again, an operator's compile-time value can implement both.

-Only expression and pattern contexts support operators.
-That is, the Rhombus expander will dispatch on operator binding only during the expansion of expressions.
-A macro transformer that implements a declaration or definition is free to consult an operator's binding, but whatever it does with that information is up to the transformer.
+Only expression and binding contexts support operators.
+That is, the Rhombus expander will dispatch on operator mapping only during the expansion of expressions.
+A macro transformer that implements a declaration or definition is free to consult an operator's mapping, but whatever it does with that information is up to the transformer.
 The practical result is that declaration and definition forms are (like Racket) based on a leading identifier.